sekrupke/bi-mini-project-p02/README.md

 Following requirements are needed for the project:
 * Unix System Environment
 * Python installed
-* Docker and Docker Compose installed
+* Docker and Docker Compose installed (for later PostgreSQL and Metabase installation)

 ## Milestones of the project
 The project consists of 4 major Milestones which are described in detail in this document.
 * Step 1: Review of the Data Set
 * Step 2: Data Vault Model
-* Step 3: Database Schema
+* Step 3: Database Schema and Database
 * Step 4: ETL-Process
 * Step 5: Visualization and KPIs (Project Tasks)